The Florida Travel Guide

 Florida History is Your Friend – And a Cheap Date!

-There are thousands of historical battle sites, forts, preserved homes and inexpensive museums throughout Florida.
-Most document man’s foraging and surviving in the wild and savagely hostile territory once called La Florida by Spanish explorers.
+There are thousands of historical battle sites, preserved homes and inexpensive museums throughout Florida.
+Most document man’s foraging and learning to survive in the wild and savagely hostile territory once called La Florida by Spanish explorers.

-Many historical sites are free and others are open at a very low cost to visitors.
-Some are part of the Florida State Park system.
+Many historical sites are free and others are open at a very low cost to visitors or a reasonable donation.
+Some are part of the Florida State Park system and others are privately supported.

 There is an app you can download to your phone called History Here.
 The App gives you a list of historical sites near your location.